 You need tons of energy to cope with your hectic lifestyle, especially if you are into sports.
 Here’s a list of foods that give you enough stamina to keep you active throughout the day.
-While certain foods in your diet can actually reduce stamina, healthy foods help to build up your stamina and increase your energy levels, especially if you’re interested in sports and athletics.
+While certain foods in your diet can reduce stamina, healthy foods help to build up your stamina and increase your energy levels, especially if you’re interested in sports and athletics.
 As a sportsperson, you need foods that are designed to not only give you energy but also keep you feeling full all day long.
-To get a healthy and fit body, you must have enough energy to build a strong stamina.
+To get a healthy and fit body, you must have enough energy to build strong stamina.
 But the problem is you can’t buy strength, you have to earn it by making lifestyle changes.
 And one of the changes is eating nutritious and resistance-boosting foods.
 Here are some food essentials that will help build your endurance-:

 1. Dietary Fibres-: